Vulnerable (The Used album)

 Vulnerable is the fifth studio album by American rock band the Used.
 It was released on March 26, 2012, via Hopeless Records.
 The album was produced by John Feldmann, who also produced the band's first three studio albums, The Used (2002), In Love and Death (2004), and Lies for the Liars (2007), and their Maybe Memories (2003) compilation album.

 Background

-In late April 2010, the group cancelled all upcoming shows in European and Russia, citing circumstances rising from a split with their management team.
+In late April 2010, the group cancelled all upcoming shows in Europe and Russia, citing circumstances rising from a split with their management team.
 In addition, they mentioned they had started writing for their next album.

 Musical style

 Lead singer Bert McCracken said of the album: "This record's really about becoming more than just who you are, and allowing yourself that vulnerability to be a more powerful person.
 It's a lot more positive than a lot of records we’ve written in the past.
 I think everyone could use some positivity nowadays."

 McCracken also said about the music: "There’s a lot of hip-hop influence, beats and drum and bass kind of stuff, but it’s also still a The Used record, by all means.
 Just like any other Used record, it’s a horse of many colors: There are a lot of soft and heavy sounds, there are a lot of brutal, sharp, bright sounds, and the tempos are anywhere from ultra-slow to super fast and heavy.
 There are a lot of different conceptual feelings on the record."